vinhcp/api-response/README.md

 ## Usage

-Add include RailsApiResponse::ControllerHelpers::Responses to the controller where you want to you response format.
-Recommended: base or application controller
+Add the line `include RailsApiResponse::ControllerHelpers::Responses` to the controller where you want to you response format.
+(Recommended: base or application controller)

+Response success: `respond_success message: "Create user successfully", data: {}` Response error: `respond_error message: "Create user failed", data: {}` or `respond_error instance: @user, data: {}` (with instance param, the format will be got from errors and full message from instance
+Response with customer code: `respond_json code: 200, message: "", data: {}`

 ## Development